NavinduThimodya/NavinduThimodya/README.md

 #### 📦 Asset Tracking System for Warehouses (Individual)
 * **Role:** Full Stack & IoT Developer
 * **Tech:** C, ESP-IDF, Arduino, JavaScript, HTML/CSS
-* **Summary:** Developed an RFID-based asset tracking system for forklifts to enhance real-time inventory management[cite: 67]. [cite_start]Recognized as a Top 3 project (out of 49), featuring a scalable architecture and an interactive web monitoring dashboard.
+* **Summary:** Developed an RFID-based asset tracking system for forklifts to enhance real-time inventory management.
+Recognized as a Top 3 project (out of 49), featuring a scalable architecture and an interactive web monitoring dashboard.

 ---